hgarg97/LLM-Sketch-Calculator/README.md

 # LLM Sketch Calculator

-Gemini AI Math Notes is an interactive drawing application that allows users to draw mathematical equations on a canvas and get the result displayed in real-time.
+LLM Sketch Calculator is an interactive drawing application that allows users to draw mathematical equations on a canvas and get the result displayed in real-time.
 This tool leverages Optical Character Recognition (OCR) to interpret handwritten equations and a multimodal Generative AI model (Gemini API) to calculate the result.

 ---